-Washing machines account for almost a quarter of household wastewater or, depending on your machine, about 60-180 litres per wash.
-So, in effect, washing six times a week could send more than 1000L down the drain in one week alone.
+Washing machines account for almost a quarter of household wastewater - between 32 and 199 litres per wash (depending on your machine).
+So if you have a particularly thirsty washing machine and wash six times a week you could be sending up to 1199 litres of good clean drinking water down the drain every week (a fraction under a staggering 125,000 litres a year!)
 Add to that your dishwashing, shower and bath water, and you're soon up to 4000L a week for the average family of four.

 How do you use grey water?

 Grey water can be stored and used on the garden (or even in toilets or washing machines), or else it can be diverted to the garden with a plumbed-in diverter (basically a switch, so if it's raining it goes into the sewer instead).
-Conditions may apply in the area where you live so contact your local council for advice.
+Conditions may apply in the area where you live so if you're considering using grey water you should contact your local council for advice and to better understand the rules before you start.
 DIY grey water options include attaching an extra-long flexible hose from the washing machine to the garden, or using a bucket.

 Dangerous grey water liaisons

 - Don't leave full buckets lying around if you have small children – they're a drowning hazard

 - Don't store untreated grey water for more than 24 hours; if you can't use it, don't keep it